About tualatin valley academy handbells

 How to Become Part of TVA Bells

-Tualatin Valley Academy students in grades 3-12 are welcome to audition to be part of our Intermediate and Advanced handbell choirs.
+Tualatin Valley Academy students in grades 3-6 are welcome to join TVA Bells.
+TVA students in grades 7-12 are welcome to participate in our Beginner/Intermediate choir or audition to be part of our Advanced handbell choir.
 Handbell choirs are much like a team sport - everyone must be present in order for the group to succeed.
 Because of this, students are expected to be at all practices and performances.
 For more information, reach out to Michael at bells@tualatinvalleyacademy.org.

 Performances